Steve Gorn

-Steve Gorn (born 1944) in New York City) is a bamboo flautist and saxophone player.
+Steve Gorn (born 1944) in New York City) is a bansuri (bamboo flute) and saxophone player.

 Gorn has performed Indian classical music, jazz and new American music on the bansuri bamboo flute and soprano saxophone in concerts and festivals throughout the world.
 A disciple of the late bansuri master, Sri Gour Goswami of Calcutta, as one of the few westerners recognized to have captured the subtlety and beauty of Indian music.
 He also has composed numerous works for theatre, dance and television and has recorded and performed with a wide range of artists including Paul Simon, Tony Levin, Jack DeJohnette, Glen Velez, Karl Berger, Alessandra Belloni, Layne Redmond, Simon Shaheen and Mick Karn.